spilabkorea/chatbot/README.md

 ## Features

-- **Support for Multiple PDFs**: Users can upload and query information from multiple PDF documents, enabling access to a variety of sources.
+- **Support for cv**: Users can upload and query information from multiple csv file, enabling access to a variety of sources.
 - **Conversational Retrieval**: The chatbot employs advanced conversational retrieval techniques to deliver relevant, context-aware responses.
 - **Integration of Language Models**: OpenAI's language models are utilized for natural language understanding and generation, allowing the chatbot to engage in meaningful interactions.
-- **PDF Content Extraction**: Text content is extracted from uploaded PDFs, forming the basis for indexing and retrieval.
+- **CSV Content Extraction**: Text content is extracted from uploaded CSVs, forming the basis for indexing and retrieval.
 - **Text Chunking for Efficiency**: The extracted text is divided into smaller chunks, enhancing retrieval efficiency and ensuring precise answers.

 ## Usage

-- **Upload PDF Files**: Utilize the sidebar to upload one or more PDF documents to the application.
+- **Upload PDF Files**: Utilize the sidebar to upload CSV file to the application.
-- **Ask Your Questions**: Enter questions in the main chat interface related to the content of the uploaded PDFs.
+- **Ask Your Questions**: Enter questions in the main chat interface related to the content of the uploaded CSV.
-- **Get Answers**: The chatbot will provide responses based on the information extracted from the PDFs.
+- **Get Answers**: The chatbot will provide responses based on the information extracted from the CSV.

 ## Sample Output
 ![Output](demos/demo_min.gif)